kamlekar/HTML-Skinning-Boilerplate/README.md

 That's it!! everything is ready now.
 Always make sure to run `gulp` from your project folder through command prompt, before working on the code.
 The generated / compiled files will be available in `dist/` folder.

-> Note: Work only on `.scss` and `.pug` files.
+> Note: Work only on `.scss` and `.pug` / `.nunj` files.
 Don't try to change `.css` and `.html` files in `dist/` folder.
 Keep other files like images, fonts and js files directly in `dist/` folder.

 ## Compiling HTML and CSS files

-To compile HTML and CSS files from PUG and SCSS files, respectively, you can run the following command in Command prompt:
+To compile HTML and CSS files from PUG / Nunjucks and SCSS files, respectively, you can run the following command in Command prompt:

 - `gulp run` => To compile the files once
-- `gulp watch` => To compile the files everytime there is a change in PUG and SCSS files.
+- `gulp watch` => To compile the files everytime there is a change in PUG / Nunjucks and SCSS files.
 (Continuous watcher)